James Norwood

 He started his career with Eastbourne Town, making eighteen senior appearances before signing for Exeter City in July 2009.
 Two years later, in June 2011, he joined Forest Green Rovers, who he left in May 2015 to join Tranmere Rovers and later Ipswich Town in 2019.
-He signed for Barnsley in July 2022 on a one year deal.
+He signed for Barnsley in July 2022 on a one-year deal.

 Norwood also represented England Schools in 2009, making his debut on 5 March against Wales in the Carnegie Centenary Shield.
 He scored his first goal against France on 13 June 2009.

 Club career

 Early career

 Born in Eastbourne, East Sussex, Norwood played for Brighton & Hove Albion and Crystal Palace youth teams.
 He later represented, Eastbourne Town youth, St Bede's School and England Schools as a youth player in the 2008–09 season.
 Later in that same season, he played for Eastbourne Town's senior side despite still being at school, making eighteen appearances for the Isthmian League Division One South club, scoring ten goals.

-In April 2009, he won the English Schools FA Trophy with St Bedes against Carre's Grammar School, Lincolnshire and was made infamous with the Carre's pupils as 'Pink Boots'.
+In April 2009, he won the English Schools FA Trophy with St Bedes.
 He made his debut for England Schools on 5 March, against Wales in the Carnegie Centenary Shield.
 In June 2009, Norwood represented England Schools again in their 4–2 defeat against France at Wembley Stadium.